 Initially developed for military use and patient mobility and rehabilitation, exoskeletons are now beginning to appear on construction sites.

 Helping to protect workers from manual handling injuries and the risk of hand-arm vibration, these mechanical suits that “augment” with human operatives can also deliver considerable gains in productivity.

-Already being rapidly adopted across manufacturing, live trials on construction sites in the past year have generated results that look set to drive the development and uptake of exoskeletons in the construction sector during 2021.
+Already being rapidly adopted across manufacturing, live trials on construction sites in the past year have generated results to drive the development and uptake of exoskeletons in the construction sector during 2022.

 - Electric Vehicle Course | Professional Certificate in Electric Cars By DelftX

 - Top 50 HR Interview Questions and Answers for Engineers

 - Civil Engineering Job Interview Guide with 300 Interview Questions and Answers eBook

 10. The connected Jobsite

 Related job sites use cloud technology to make information about almost every aspect of their operation available to all the relevant parties, regardless of whether those parties are on-site or elsewhere.

 From putting design, information streamed from a single point of truth into the palms of operatives to information by geolocation, remote site monitoring, personnel location tracking, live mark-ups.

-The seamless transfer of as-built information connected job sites improve communication, productivity, and safety for everyone involved in a project.
+The seamless transfer of as-built information-connected job sites improves communication, productivity, and safety for everyone involved in a project.
 One of the best emerging trends in civil engineering.
 One of the best construction technology.

 With the intuitive technology supporting these sites advancing and now more widely available than ever before, connected job sites are only expected to become more commonplace in 2023.

 Meanwhile, developments continue to be made in connecting people and consolidating systems through digital mapping engines containing and visualizing construction data.

-Mapping design and construction data onto a real-world job site, Atlas uses geo-location to present project information from multiple systems relevant to your physical location, making traditional folder structures obsolete and streamlining any access-critical process like snagging, inspections, and more.
+Mapping design and construction data onto a real-world job site, Atlas uses geo-location to present project information from multiple systems relevant to your physical location, making traditional folder structures obsolete and streamlining any access-critical process like snagging inspection more.